product-noob/product-noob.github.io/worksummary.md

 *Worked in Oracle’s Financial Software Services(OFSS) entity, which builds technology solutions for banking clients.*
   - Joined the platform team of Data Governance Studio as one of the first developers and contributed in the launch of first two iterations [link](https://www.oracle.com/a/ocom/docs/industries/financial-services/ds-ofs-dgrr-3714726.pdf)
-  - Ideated and built few core features of the platform including Variance Indicators and Data Quality Controls
+  - Ideated & built few core features of the platform including variance indicators & Data Quality controls
-  - Worked on the Reporting dashboard, one of the core features of the offering, helping banks to quickly monitor their reporting data quality.
+  - Worked on the reporting dashboard, helping banks to quickly monitor their reporting data quality.
   - Conceptualised and built utitity to automate regulatory reporting data ingestion, this helped in significantly speeding up new report generation